meet-projects/y2s17-d1-lab1/README.md

 ### 2. Add an image.
 In the same file as Lab 1, add an image of your favorite animal.
 Set the width and height to 400px.

+### 3. Add a link.
-### 3. Add a link to the wikipedia page about that animal.
+Add a link to the wikipedia page about that animal.

 ### 4. Check off with an instructor or TA when you are done.